 Free Appropriate Public Education

-Often, the root of an contensious IEP meeting are the parties trying to agree on what should be considered a free and appropriate education.
+Often, the root of an contested IEP meeting are a result of the parties trying to agree on what should be considered a free and appropriate education.

 Special Education history tells us that special education rights are relatively new.
 Hopefully, the law will continue to adapt and change as we learn more about learning disorders and how we can best educate our children.